Course Descriptions

 Students focus on rhetoric, argumentation and synthesis in American literature structured around AP Language skills and standards.
 Reading is largely non-fiction, such as speeches, short essays and other persuasive documents.
 In addition to reading and research, students write and speak on a variety of topics, analytical and creative, with the themes of Own Your Voice, Hone Your Voice and Raise Your Voice.
 Completion of this course equips students to be successful on the AP Language exam.

-Prerequisite: Students with a score of 550 on the EBRW section of the PSAT or SAT are eligible, while students who scored above 600 are strongly encouraged to take this course.
+Prerequisite: Students with a score of 550 on the EBRW section of the PSAT are eligible, while students who scored above 600 are strongly encouraged to take this course.
 Students with lower scores may be admitted on a case-by-case basis, in consultation with the teacher, principal, and academic guidance counselor.

 English 12[edit]